Prerequisites

 Call

-GET /x/tweets/search with q; use cursor for page loops or limit for bounded pulls.Get Tweet
+GET /x/tweets/search with q; use cursor for page loops and keep limit on bounded resumes.Get Tweet

 Call